Nicolas Pröllochs

 About

-I am a Tenure-Track Professor of Data Science at the Faculty of Economics and Business Studies of the University of Giessen.
+I am a Professor of Data Science at the Faculty of Economics and Business Studies of the University of Giessen.
 Before joining the University of Giessen, I worked as a postdoctoral researcher in machine learning at the University of Oxford.
 Prior to that, I headed my own research group at the University of Freiburg, where I also obtained my Ph.D. in Information Systems.
 My research focuses on data science methods and computational techniques for understanding and predicting human decision-making in the digital age.
 Current research projects apply machine learning and natural language processing to a broad selection of topics, including (1) social networks, (2) recommender systems, and (3) financial markets.
 Apart from academic research, I am a passionate programmer and have developed multiple widely used R packages (> 150,000 downloads via CRAN) for text mining and machine learning.

 Featured Research